The 1996 Winter White out

 Meanwhile the area around Pelican Garage at the north end of Whitehaven

 Loop Road was again a chaotic scene.
-From the garage in every
+From the garage in every direction

-vehicles could be seen halted bumper to bumper, frustrated and
+vehicles could be seen halted bumper to bumper, frustrated and anxious

 drivers climbing in and out trying to determine what was happening